ParSaMnSS/codex-test/README.md

 npm run dev
 ```

 Navigate to `http://localhost:3000` to see the site.
+The admin page lets you switch the red box on the About page on or off.